nils-hamel/image-suite/src/image-farneback-optical-flow/README.md

     ./image-farneback-optical-flow -a image-a.jpg -b image-b.jpg -r remap.jpg -p 0.5 -e optical-flow.xml

 allows to compute the optical flow that links their corresponding pixels.
-In addition to the optical flow itself, if an image path is provided through the --remap/-r parameter, the tool export a remap of the second image using the flow itself.
+In addition to the optical flow itself, if an image path is provided through the --remap/-r parameter, the tool export a remap of the second image using the computed flow.
 The following image shows the resulting remap using the previous images :

 <br />
 <p align="center">